The Wicked Lady (1983 film): Shooting

-The actor Mark Burns appeared in The Wicked Lady as King Charles II, but during the filming director Michael Winner could not afford to pay him even the Equity union minimum fee.
+The actor Mark Burns appeared in The Wicked Lady as King Charles II, but during the filming director Winner could not afford to pay him even the Equity union minimum fee.
 Burns told him to make a donation to the Police Memorial Trust, which was run by Winner.
 Years later, when Burns appeared at a magistrate's court on a charge of speeding, Winner, appearing as a character witness, told the bench that the actor had given "his entire fee" for a major film to the fund and Burns was subsequently discharged.

 Censorship

-The film included a scene where Faye Dunaway's character has a whip fight with Jackson's Girl (Marina Sirtis).
+The film included a scene where Dunaway's character Lady Barbara Skelton has a whip fight with Jackson's Girl (Marina Sirtis).
 The British censor insisted this scene be cut before the film was given an X certificate.
 Winner got various colleagues to watch the film and write letters of protest to the censor in support of the film and the scene.
 These included Derek Malcolm, Kingsley Amis, Lindsay Anderson, and Fay Weldon.
 Winner's appeal was successful and the film was released uncut.

 Reception

-The film received a Razzie Award nomination for Faye Dunaway as Worst Actress.
+Dunaway received a nomination for the Golden Raspberry Award for Worst Actress at the 4th Golden Raspberry Awards.
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.